-screen The screen on which this widget is displayed.
-This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is False . translations The event bindings associated with this widget. verticalList If this resource is set to True then the list elements will be presented in column major order. Х у The location of the upper left outside corner of this widget in its parent.
+pointerColorBackground A pixel value which indexes the widget's colormap to derive the screen The screen on which this widget is displayed.
+This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is verticalList If this resource is set to True then the list elements will be presented in column major order.

+y The location of the upper left outside corner of this widget in its parent.